SWG-Source/stationapi-old/README.md

-# THIS REPO IS NO LONGER MAINTAINED AND WILL BE ARCHIVED SOON!!!
+# THIS REPO IS NO LONGER MAINTAINED AND WILL BE ARCHIVED!!!
 The new repository has been created.
 The difference is that it is a FORK from the original creators repository.
 Please adjust your links/code/etc. appropriately as this repo will be archived (marked read only).

 # stationapi